joshua-bowden/learn-avoid/README.md

 Milestone 2

 - (DONE) Systematically evaluate pi0.5 VLA and/or a smaller model on the task with an obstacle in the way of the place phase.
-Result = 0% success, 100% collision
+Result = 0% success, 100% collision.
+See avoid.py
 - (DONE) Use simple heuristic of moving robot arm 1 meter to the right to avoid obstacle, using VLA for the rest and evaluate.
 This shows if motion planning would work.
 Result = 60% success, 0% collision.
 See baseline_IK.py.

 Motion planning can have higher success because we can depend less on the VLA succeeding from OOD states, although some combination is probably needed for more complex tasks.